Muddy River Conservation Focus Area

 The 8-acre Cary easement is on the Foreside Road in Topsham has shore frontage on the Muddy River and abuts shoreland owned by the Maine Department of Inland Fisheries and Wildlife.

-The Muddy River Property is a 12-acre fee property (owned by the Land Trust) located on the Muddy River in Topsham.
+The Muddy River Property is a 12-acre property located on the Muddy River in Topsham, owned by the Land Trust.

-The Tardiff Property is a 121-acre property that spans between the Cathance and Muddy Rivers in Topsham.
+The Tarbox Property is a 121-acre property that spans between the Cathance and Muddy Rivers in Topsham.

 Muddy River Resources at a glance: